Arrival Times First Time Students:

 What is the whistle at the end of classes?
 The Director whistles and announces, “cone patrol” and that is the signal for all the kids in the kids classes to skate around the rink and pick up the cones that have been laid out to designate each class.
 Instructors are encouraged to complete their classes when the whistle is blown.
 There are ten minutes of post class play where students can play with the balls, dance to the music and/or work on moves they’ve learned in class.

 What happens when I return for my second class?
 As noted, you only need to pre-register for your first class.
 After you have taken your first class you are welcome to come when your schedule allows.
-For the second class, simply sign in on the sign-in sheets on the white tables adjacent to the air hockey table.
-If there are no clipboards with sign-in sheets on the table, you have come too late and you will be unable to take classes.
-Please ensure you are on time the next week.
-(9am Saturdays, 9:30am Sundays).
+For the second class, simply sign in on the sign-in sheets near the front desk.
 Your free second class coupon has been placed on your account, so there is no need to stop by the front desk.
 Just sign in to class and go!

 Closures: We are closed on major holidays, and a few minor ones.
 See our schedule of closures.